 How is the SSL repaid

-The SSL is repayable under the same arrangements as HELP debts.
-Students will only be required to begin repaying their loan once their earnings are above the repayment threshold.
+Students will be required to begin repaying their loan once their earnings are above the repayment threshold.
 For further details on the repayment threshold, go to Study and training loan repayment thresholds and rates.

 Background to the SSL